On this page

 Relevant sorting interacts with other features in ways you might not expect.

-Using the Relevant sort feature with other re-ranking features can lead to disjointed results.
-For example, if Personalization promotes expensive items for a particular user based on their past actions, that user might see expensive items at the top of the results, though they’ve selected to Relevant sort from lowest to highest price.
+Other re-ranking features such as Rules apply after relevant sorting and will modify sort order.
+For example, if Personalization promotes expensive items for a particular user based on their past actions, that user might see expensive items at the top of the results, even if they’ve chosen to relevant sort from lowest to highest price.

-You shouldn’t use the following features or parameters with Relevant sorts:
+To ensure predictable behavior, don’t use the following features or parameters with relevant sorting:

-When the Relevant sorting feature is enabled, the engine still computes facets on the whole results set, not the one refined by the Relevant sort.
-A UI banner detailing the behavior of the Relevant sort helps managing the user’s expectations.
+When relevant sorting is enabled, the engine still computes facets on all results, not just those defined by the relevant sort.
+A UI banner detailing the behavior of the relevant sort may help manage the user’s expectations.

-Virtual replicas indices manage the back end of sorting, but you still need to implement the front end.
+Virtual replica indices manage the back end of sorting, but you still need to implement the front end.
 You can do this with either custom logic or InstantSearch.